 How much is a Grant of Probate?

-The current flat fee of £155 (when using a Solicitor) is about to change when new rules come into play in April2019.
+The current flat fee of £170 (when using a Solicitor).
 It is cheaper to use a Solicitor to obtain the Grant of Probate in England and Wales as compared to £215 if you decide to take out the Grant personally.*

 What are the disbursement fees?